stonepros/stone/doc/stonefs/administration.rst

 .. note:: The names of the file systems, metadata pools, and data pools can
           only have characters in the set [a-zA-Z0-9\_-.].

-These commands operate on the CephFS file systems in your Ceph cluster.
+These commands operate on the StoneFS file systems in your Stone cluster.
 Note that by default only one file system is permitted: to enable creation of multiple file systems use ``ceph fs flag set enable_multiple true``.